Jamnic98/loose-change-calculator/README.md

 # Loose Change Calculator
-> A simple program that calculates the total change the user has in GBP.
+> A program that calculates the total change the user has in GBP.

 <!-- TABLE OF CONTENTS -->